elmiko/elmiko.github.io/_posts/2022-11-01-kubecon-na-2022-recap.markdown

 of OKD community, and some of the things we are excited about.
 The biggest news for us is the creation of the [OKD Streams](https://cloud.redhat.com/blog/okd-streams-building-the-next-generation-of-okd-together) and the corresponding Tekton build pipeline that the community will operate.
-This empowers the commnity to truly own the creation and experimentation that happens around a project of this size, I am overjoyed to see this happening.
+This empowers the community to truly own the creation and experimentation that happens around a project of this size, I am overjoyed to see this happening.
 As pointed out by [Karsten Wade](https://www.redhat.com/en/authors/karsten-wade), there was pivotal moment in Fedora's growth where the build and testing